kchavezdev/RMMZ-TypeDefines/README.md

 The original terms take precedence over these if there are any conflicts.

 These are to be treated as modified materials for the core script of RPG Maker MZ.
-In layman's terms, you are not authorized to use these materials unless you have legally purchased a license for RPG Maker MZ.
+In layman's terms, you are not authorized to distribute these materials unless you have legally purchased a license for RPG Maker MZ.
-For the full terms of service, please visit https://rpgmakerofficial.com/en/support/rule/ (Japanese) or https://rpgmakerofficial.com/en/support/rule/ (English)
+For the full terms of service, please visit https://rpgmakerofficial.com/en/support/rule/ (Japanese) or https://rpgmakerofficial.com/en/support/rule/ (English).

 Additionally, any projects distributing these definitions must declare they are from RPGMaker_TypeDefine and include the URL of the repo.